JoyceZhu/codeu-final-project/README.md

-Joyce Zhu, Ashley Daguanno, and Iman Zakeri CodeU final project
+Joyce Zhu CodeU final project

-Initial code is a clone of Joyce's solutions fork of the retrieval lab, https://github.com/learn-co-students/cs-application-retrieval-lab-codeU
+Initial code is a clone of my solutions fork of the retrieval lab, https://github.com/learn-co-students/cs-application-retrieval-lab-codeU

 Note to self: test using